Hardware Companion

 The TP-7 is a beautiful piece of hardware — a portable recorder that captures 24-bit WAV audio with tactile, distraction-free controls.
 But high-quality audio files sitting on a device are just files.
 They have no titles, no transcripts, no way to search through them.

 SR-7 bridges that gap.
-Connect your recorder to your Mac, browse the audio files, and import them.
+Transfer recordings from your hardware to your Mac, then import them into SR-7 via drag-and-drop or the Import menu.
 SR-7 handles the rest — on-device transcription, AI-generated titles and summaries, full-text search, project organization, and Markdown export.
 Every recording becomes as useful as one made directly in SR-7.

 TP-7 Setup Guide